TSLANEUTRAL

 Deep Analysis

-This ratio is far below the sector median of 0.77x, placing Tesla in the 16th percentile among its Consumer Cyclical peers — meaning only 16% of peers have an even lower debt burden.
-The trend data for this metric is not available, with the year-over-year change reported as N/A and the quarter-over-quarter change also reported as N/A, so no directional insight can be drawn from recent periods.
-The combination of an extremely low debt level and the absence of a trend suggests minimal default risk from leverage, but it also limits the ability to assess whether the company is shifting its financing strategy.
-This metric supports the overall NEUTRAL verdict, as the low ratio reduces downside risk but does not by itself signal a compelling investment opportunity without other growth or profitability factors.
+This is far below the sector median of 0.47x among Consumer Cyclical peers, placing Tesla in the 18th percentile — meaning only 18% of peers have a lower ratio.
+Trend data is not available: the year-over-year change and quarter-over-quarter change are both listed as N/A, so no directional insight can be drawn from recent periods.
+The combination of an extremely low debt level with no trend information suggests minimal financial risk from leverage at this point, but also offers no evidence of improvement or deterioration in the metric.
+This low debt-to-equity ratio supports the overall NEUTRAL verdict by confirming a conservative capital structure that does not add notable downside risk, yet without a trend, it does not create a clear bullish or bearish signal on its own.

 Frequently Asked Questions